Incumbent Pete Holmes slips to third place in Seattle city attorney race after Thursday’s ballot count

 The Thursday tally put Holmes at 32% of the vote.
 Challengers Ann Davison and Nicole Thomas-Kennedy were at 34.5% and 33%, respectively.
 Holmes trailed Thomas-Kennedy by 1,491 votes.

-Holmes did not immediately respond to a request for comment.
+Holmes did not respond to a request for comment.
 While tens of thousands of ballots remain to be counted, he’d need a substantial reversal of fortune to overcome his deficit.
 The two candidates with the most votes will advance to the Nov.
 2 general election.

-Christian Sinderman, Holmes’ political consultant, said he would not concede the race yet.
+Christian Sinderman, Holmes’ political consultant, said he was not yet conceding.
 “Let’s see what happens tomorrow,” he said in a text message.

+Seattle political consultant Sandeep Kaushik predicted Holmes fate is sealed, based on the later vote trend.
+“He’s toast!”
+Kaushik said in a text message.

 Davison, an attorney and arbitrator, ran for lieutenant governor last year as a Republican and for Seattle City Council in 2019.
-The City Attorney’s Office is nonpartisan.
+The City Attorney position is officially nonpartisan.
 She has criticized Holmes over rising crime and civil disorder.

-Thomas-Kennedy, a former public defender, argued Holmes was prosecuting too many people for minor offenses.
+Thomas-Kennedy, a former public defender, argued Holmes as prosecuted too many people for minor offenses, including many driven by poverty.
 A self-described abolitionist, she favors ending most misdemeanor prosecutions.

-After running a relatively quiet reelection campaign, Holmes went on the offensive in the final days of the election, warning he was in danger of getting squeezed out by rivals who he argued are too extreme and inexperienced.

-Halei Watkins, a spokesperson for King County Elections, gave a “very rough” estimate that 125,000 to 130,000 ballots remain to be tallied countywide.
+“Love you Seattle.
+So much,” she tweeted in reaction to Thursday’s vote shift.

+Either Davison or Sattler would be the first woman ever elected as Seattle City Attorney, dating back to 1875, according to the city’s municipal archives.

 Holmes, a former bankruptcy lawyer, was elected city attorney in 2009, beating then-incumbent Tom Carr.
-Holmes was reelected with no opposition in 2013 and easily defeated challenger Scott Lindsay in 2017.
+He was reelected with no opposition in 2013 and easily defeated challenger Scott Lindsay in 2017.

+After running a relatively quiet reelection campaign this year, Holmes went on the offensive in the final days of the election, warning he was in danger of getting squeezed out by rivals who he argued are too extreme and inexperienced.

+The ballot counts released Thursday afternoon — about 62,000 countywide and 30,000 in Seattle — also showed some movement in other key races, though not enough to alter the overall picture.

+In the Seattle mayoral race, former City Council President Bruce Harrell remained in first place, with about 37% of the vote.
+Current Council President M. Lorena González gained some ground but remained in second place with about 30%.
+They’ll both advance to the general election, as the next highest vote-getter, Colleen Echohawk, was trailing with 9% support.

+In the race for Seattle City Council Position 9, brewery owner Sara Nelson and activist and lawyer Nikkita Oliver will advance to the general election, with 42% and 36.5% of the vote, respectively, as of Thursday’s count.
+The citywide council position was vacated by González in her bid for mayor.

+Halei Watkins, a spokesperson for King County Elections, said roughly 140,000 ballots remain to be tallied countywide.

 This report includes material from The Seattle Times archives.